jnozzi/cocoadev.com/SiteContent/General/OutlineViewBindings.markdown

 two factoids:
 1. it saved work "downstream".  made my browser compatible with All of the interface elements I had bound to it.

-2. [[XCode]] NOW has a Hierarchical Object Controller.  making all of my work obsolete, and supporting both browsers, and outlineViews. this exists in Tiger, and was quietly added to IB.
+2. General/XCode NOW has a Hierarchical Object Controller.  making all of my work obsolete, and supporting both browsers, and outlineViews. this exists in Tiger, and was quietly added to IB.
 I haven't explored it yet, but I intend to.  in the IB pane with little green Boxes, it looks like little green Boxes with complex Plumbing added to them.

 somebody give it a whirl. let us know how it works!